sidddev7/github-actions/android_fastlane/README.md

 - save the google api key to github secrets environments in base64 encoding
 - Decode the google api key secret inside the workflow itself and store it in **tmp** directory that is created for workflow by github actions
 - reference the path to that tmp json file so that it can be used for  authentication with google servers
+- Also reference the aab file or apk file generated from the github actions to the Fastfile Lane explicitly as shown in Fastfile code

 ## Github workflow file
 ```javascript